-Oh, don't misunderstand me here, please listen carefully.
-My works will never earn a place in heaven, neither will yours.
-That can only be done, has been done in the righteousness of Christ.
-But, God has every right to look for fruit among His people, because lives filled with faith in His Son will produce it.
-Paul once wrote to the Galatians, "I have been crucified with Christ and I no longer live, but Christ lives in me.
+Oh, don't misunderstand me here, please listen attentively.
+My works will never earn me a place in heaven.
+Neither will yours.
+That can only be done and has been done only in the righteousness of Christ.
+Ah, but then the legalist will begin to creep forward again.
+Only moments after crying out over our sinful state, we find ourselves trying to prove our righteousness before the eyes of God.

+Welcome to the struggle of Christian living.
+Trapped between self-loathing and self-righteousness, we constantly should be aware of one overwhelming fact, "I cannot do this on my own."
+But then we are not alone.
+Paul told the Galatians, "I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me.
 (Galatians 2:20)."
+God has every right to look for fruit among His people because lives filled with faith in His Son will produce it.